DavidUWL/Project-4/README.md

 * Github was used as a repository to store website files and code. <br>
 * Gitpod used as the coding environment with git for version control. <br>
 * Balsamic For wireframes.
-* Google Dev tools for developement and testing responsiveness.
+* Google Dev tools for development and testing responsiveness.
 * [Figma](https://www.figma.com/files/recents-and-sharing?fuid=1308151216497747353)
   for creating the Database Schema.